x-real-ip/is-it-dark/README.md

 # 🌓 is-it-dark
-A simple API that analyzes an image from a URL and tells you if it's "dark" or "light".
-Useful for room light detection, camera snapshots, and IoT automation.
+A simple API that analyzes an image from a URL and determines how bright it is.
+Useful for room light detection, camera snapshots, smart home automation, and more.

 ---

 ## 🚀 Features

 - Accepts an image URL via POST request
-- Analyzes brightness using PIL (Pillow)
+- Analyzes brightness using the Python Pillow library
-- Returns `{ "is_dark": true/false }`
+- Returns average brightness value and a brightness **category** (`dark`, `medium`, `bright`)
-- Lightweight Flask API, Dockerized
+- Lightweight Flask API, Dockerized for deployment
+- Kubernetes-ready

 ---